guitarrapc/githubactions-lab/README.md

 * ghalint: Check actions/checkout should set `persist-credentials: false`, Reusable workflow's `secrets: inherit`.
 * zizmor: Check GitHub Action's security vulnerability.

-> TIPS: See [Tool management in GitHub Actions with Aqua](#tool-management-in-github-actions-with-aqua) for Aqua usage.
+In the following example, we use `seiton` to lint GitHub Actions workflow yaml.
+You can replace it with other linters if you want.

 ```yaml
 # .github/workflows/github-actions-lint.yaml